data-integrations/bigquery-delta-plugins/docs/bigquery-cdcTarget.md

 maximum length can be 1024.
 Any invalid chars would be replaced with underscore in the final dataset name and any characters exceeds length limit will be truncated.

+**Allow Flexible Column Naming**:
+By default ony english letters, numbers and underscore are allowed in column names.
+If this option is enabled, international characters are also allowed in column names with some extra special characters, which follow the bigquery naming convention for flexible column names.
+Some special characters allowed in flexible column names are:
+- An ampersand (&)
+- A percent sign (%)
+- A colon (:)
+- A lessthan sign (<)
+- A space ( )

+Read more about this option [here](https://cloud.google.com/bigquery/docs/schemas#flexible-column-names).

 **Encryption Key Name**: GCP Customer-managed encryption key (CMEK) used to encrypt the resources created by this target.
 Encryption key name should be of the form "projects/<gcp-project-id>/locations/<key-location>/keyRings/<key-ring-name>/cryptoKeys/<key-name>".